Sosped Foundation: Wellbeing trough peer-to-peer action

 - focuses on an individual’s strengths not weaknesses, and works towards the individual’s wellbeing and recovery

-Peers benefit from the support whether they are giving or receiving it.
+Peers benefit from support whether they are giving or receiving it.

-Our projects and activities offer many different options of low-threshold peer support administered by coached volunteers called Peer Advisors, Mentors and Experts by Experience.
+We offer many different forms of low-threshold peer support and peer-to-peer action lead by our volunteer Peer Advisors, Mentors and Experts by Experience.
 These volunteers provide help based on their own personal experience and the abilities they have gained through training.
 Our trained volunteers work in various volunteer positions such as

 - organizing and leading peer support groups